autosimtrans/autosimtrans.github.io/shared.md

 # <span id="evaluation">Evaluation</span>

 ### Output
 For all the four tasks, you output only one text file containing source sentences and translations.
-The following table is an example with streaming ASR input.
+The Table 3 is an example with streaming ASR input.
 Your system needs to decide when to translate given the input, and to write the translation after corresponding source.
 Your translations will be concatenated with **SPACEs** to evaluate BLEU.
 Note that the left part (streaming source) should **NOT** be modified in streaming ASR and streaming transcription tasks.

 Streaming ASR	|	Translation
 -|-